ArendPeter/JavaGuide/mydoc/1a_Installing4Win.md

 ![](img/1a_window2.png)

-Next click on Advaced system settings
+Next click on Advanced system settings.

-**Warning: Be sure to follow the next steps exactly as incorrectly modifying your path could affect other areas on your computer**
+**Warning: Be sure to follow the next steps exactly, as incorrectly modifying your path could affect other areas on your computer**

 ![](img/1a_window3.png)